Is My Quote Fair?

 Contractor markup is the percentage a GC adds on top of sub costs and materials to cover overhead and profit.

-How much should a electrical contractor charge in Georgia?
+How much does a electrical contractor typically charge in Georgia?